joshgerdes/jekyll-uno/_drafts/azure-public-dns-as-code.md

             #Exports Password, Tenant & App ID for better readability - required for Azure DevOps setup
-            $spn | ConvertFrom-Json | Select-Object -Property password, tenant, appId az.cmd account show --query id --output tsv
+            $spn | ConvertFrom-Json | Select-Object -Property password, tenant, appId az.cmd account show --query id --output tsv az.cmd account show --query name --output tsv
-     3. Make sure you record the password, application ID and the subscription ID, you will need this for the next step - you won't be able to view anywhere else, if you lose it you can rerun the sp create command to generate a new password.
+     3. Make sure you record the password, application ID and the subscription ID/name, you will need this for the next step - you won't be able to view anywhere else, if you lose it you can rerun the sp create command to generate a new password.
 Now that we have the SPN we need to add the details into Azure DevOps.
      4. [**Sign in to Azure DevOps**](https://go.microsoft.com/fwlink/?LinkId=2014676&githubsi=true&clcid=0x409&WebUserId=e3e298aac5104b0e8e949b3b5bbeb314)
      5. Navigate to the DNS As Code project you created earlier
      6. Click on Project Settings _(bottom right-hand side of the window)_